Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic Linux Commands/linuxCommands.md

 - ssh user@ip
   - Allows us to remotely execute commands on another device remotely.
     - Any data sent between the devices is encyrpoted when it is sent over a network such as the internet

+- histroy
+  - Provides history of commands ran

+- !x or !!
+  - x represents the number of command excuted within session
+  - ! represents the excution of command
+    - EX: !10 means run the 10th command from my histroy
+      - Can use history to see what command is the 10th command written
+  - !! means to exucte previous command

 # parameters to add on besides pipes
 - a